Bright-Path/brightpath.github.io/src/content/privacy/privacy.md

   ## To put it simply

   We value your privacy, but also respect you may not want to read legal language.
-We use a single cookie to track your age verification response so you don't have to answer every time you return.
-Additionally, we use Google Analytics to see what pages people on our site.
+We use [a technology called localStorage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to track your age verification response so you don't have to answer every time you return.
+Additionally, we use [Google Analytics](https://analytics.google.com/analytics/web/) to see what pages people on our site.
 That's pretty much it.

-Our cookies are set to expire after 60 days, so you may need to re-verify your age if you don't come back often or if you clear your cookies.
+  While localStorage doesn't expire, you may be asked to verify your age again if you come back from a different device or if you clear you stored site data in your browser.

   To accept our policy, all you have to do is [verify your age](/age-verification).

+  <br /><br /><br />

   ## Our Full Privacy Policy